IQSS/ondemand-loop/docs/guide/content/admin.md

     ood_dashboard_path: "/pun/sys/ood"
 ```

-- Create a `.env`, `.env.local`, or `.env.development` file in the application root and set the appropriate environment variables.
+- Define an enviroment variable in the system or create a `.env` or `.env.<RAILS_ENV>` (for example `.env.development`) file in the application root directory and set the appropriate environment variables.
+Environment-specific files takes precedence over `.env` in case of collision.

+Sample configuration files can be found in the final section of this guide [Sample Configuration Files](#sample-configuration-files)

 ## List of config properties
 - [connector_status_poll_interval](#connector_status_poll_interval)